Mental Health Issues

 By the time I went to see a psychiatrist, I was diagnosed with major depressive disorder, anxiety with agoraphobia, and post-traumatic stress disorder (PTSD).
-I still have these mental health conditions and I am not ashamed.
+I still have these mental health conditions, and I am not ashamed.
 This is a part of who I am now.

 I am a work in progress

-To this day, I take an antidepressant, a mood stabilizer, antianxiety medication, and, at night, a sedative.
+To this day, I take an antidepressant, a mood stabilizer, an antianxiety medication, and, at night, a sedative.
 I also see a psychiatrist and a psychologist.

-It has been years since my diagnosis, but I am finally starting to feel normalcy.
+It has been years since my diagnosis, but I am finally starting to feel normal.
 To me, there is no shame in the fact that I need these medications to feel stable while I am working on cognitive therapy.
 All I can say is that I am a work in progress!

 Do you have experience with mental health conditions?
 What do you think about the stigma issue?